boffyj/RepData_PeerAssessment1/PA1_template.md

 ```

-Using the imputed data, a mean of 10766 steps and
-a median of 0 steps are taken on average per day.
+Using the imputed data, a total of 10766 steps steps are taken on average per day.
+A median of 0 steps are taken.

 With the completed dataset, all 8 days that were previously missing now have a total of 10766 steps which is the average of the initital dataset.
 The resulting histogram shows that 8 days have been added to the bin containing the mean.